nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 in two versions: one in [Ruby](https://www.ruby-lang.org/en/), and the other in [JavaScript](http://en.wikipedia.org/wiki/JavaScript).

-Alex's original code can be found [here](https://github.com/alexmakers/rockpaperscissors)), whereas a refactored version of that code and tests is inluded in this repo.
+Alex's original code can be found [here](https://github.com/alexmakers/rockpaperscissors), whereas a refactored version of that code and tests is inluded in this repo.

-Building and expanding on the [JavaScript](http://en.wikipedia.org/wiki/JavaScript) version of this code, the present app actualizes a more sophisticated itteration of the game which includes two additional characters:
+Building and expanding on the [JavaScript](http://en.wikipedia.org/wiki/JavaScript) version of this code, the present app actualizes a more sophisticated iteration of the game which includes two additional characters:
-__the lizard__ and __Spock__ (for more info see:
+__lizard__ and __Spock__ (for more info see:
 [Wikipedia on Rock • Paper • Scissors • Lizard • Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock))

-The new app also gives players the option of playing in dual-mode against each other or in single-mode against the supercomputer
+The app also gives players the option of playing in dual-mode against each other or in single-mode against the supercomputer
 [Deep Thought](http://en.wikipedia.org/wiki/Deep_Thought_(The_Hitchhiker%27s_Guide_to_the_Galaxy)#Deep_Thought).